aws-samples/amazon-cognito-whatsapp-otp/README.md

 ```

-Note - [Install docker and run it](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-docker.html) as the aws-lambda-python-alpha package that is used to provide constructs for Python Lambda function will be using Docker.
+**Note:** - [Install docker and run it](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-docker.html) as the aws-lambda-python-alpha package that is used to provide constructs for Python Lambda function will be using Docker.

 8. Deploy the stack: